oVirt/ovirt-site/source/documentation/ovirt-orb/index.html.md

 number of VMs.
 VMs that play as hypervisors can run nested VMs.

 `oVirt Orb` ships pre-baked VM images and a `LagoInitFile` that tells Lago how to use them.
+The images are built by the `build-artifacts` job of the [ovirt-demo-tool](https://gerrit.ovirt.org/#/q/project:ovirt-demo-tool).

 ## Requirements